4 happy seniors

 This is particularly true if you carry the weight around your waist.

 Many overweight people with angina, raised blood cholesterol and high blood pressure found their condition improved a lot, even after losing only some of their excess weight.
 Many of those who kept their weight off were able to reduce their medication or even stop it completely.
-Look at this post to see how to lose weight with simple changes.

 The National Institute of Diabetes and Digestive and Kidney Diseases (USA) says: